 Professor Stephen Urice is Director of the Arts Law Track.
-He is a preeminent legal authority in art, museum, and cultural heritage law and is a co-author of the standard art law casebook Law, Ethics and the Visual Arts.
-He frequently comments on matters involving cultural heritage and museum law and has been quoted in:
+He is a preeminent legal authority in art, museum, and cultural heritage law and is a co-author of the art law casebook Law, Ethics and the Visual Arts.
+He frequently comments in the media on matters involving cultural heritage and museum law including:

-"Cambodia Presses US Museums to Relinquish Antiquities," New York Times-May 15, 2013
+"Cambodia Presses U.S. Museums to Relinquish Antiquities" in The New York Times 2015

 What is an "Arts Law Attorney"?

-The art world has become increasingly complex, and there is a growing demand for qualified art law professionals.
-Complex issues such as stolen art, art authentication, artists’ rights, illicit antiquities, estate planning for artists, and the distribution of art in the digital age, have created opportunities for attorneys interested in advising artists, collectors, auction houses and galleries, and museums.
+The art world has become increasingly complex, and there appears to be a growing demand for qualified art law professionals.
+Complex issues such as stolen art, art authentication, artists’ rights, illicit antiquities, estate planning for artists, and the distribution of art in the digital age, have created opportunities for attorneys interested in advising artists, collectors, auction houses and galleries, private foundations, and museums.

 The diverse nature of the field requires art lawyers to have a wide range of legal expertise to represent their clients effectively and a command of the treaties, statutes, and common law that apply specifically to artists, collectors, and the art market.

 An art law attorney must have the skills of a generalist and the knowledge of a specialist.
-Although many consider intellectual property law as the core of an art law practice, representing artists, dealers, and collectors brings an art lawyer into multiple areas of the law including contracts, torts, estate planning as well as property, tax, real estate, nonprofit organizations law.
-Art law cases often involve Constitutional issues such as free speech and censorship and both public and private international law.
+Although many consider intellectual property law as the core of an art law practice, representing artists, dealers, and collectors brings an art lawyer into multiple areas of the law including contracts, torts, estate planning as well as property, tax, real estate, and nonprofit organizations law.
+Art law cases often involve questions of public and private international law and may present Constitutional issues such as free speech and censorship.

 Today, art lawyers work in law firms, museums, auction houses, and financial institutions.
 Works of art are bought and sold, implicating issues of good title and authenticity; loaned from museums to galleries and other museums, implicating insurance and contract matters; travel internationally for both commercial and private purposes, implicating international treaties and customs laws and regulations; and are often important assets in decedents’ estates, implicating tax and estate planning concerns.
 An art lawyer must be able to navigate this complex terrain of legal concepts and practical strategies.